4ndyfix/crystal-devbox/README.md

 ## Build

 Build the Docker image for yourself online by running the bash script ``./build-image.sh``.
-Inside set the wanted ``CRYSTAL_VERSION`` before.
+Inside the script set the wanted ``CRYSTAL_VERSION`` before.
 The build can take several minutes.
-After that the Docker image can be transfered by ``docker save/load`` as a tar file.
+For offline usage the Docker image can be transfered by ``docker save/load``.
-Images with different Crystal versions can also be found at https://hub.docker.com/repository/docker/4ndyfix/crystal-devbox.
+Already built images of different Crystal versions can also be found at https://hub.docker.com/repository/docker/4ndyfix/crystal-devbox.

 ## Run